 The right earcup houses all the features that are physically accessible on the Amiron Wireless, from the power button and microphone to the 3.5mm jack, USB-C charging port, and even the touchpad used for controls.

-As far as comfort goes, the Amiron Wireless can be worn for hours and hours on end without any discomfort.
+As far as comfort goes, the Amiron Wireless can be worn for hours and hours without discomfort.
 The headband and ear cushions are soft, thickly padded, and covered in Alcantara.